 Dental Fillings: What To Expect

 At Garner Family and Cosmetic Dentistry, we strive to make the dental filling process as easy and straightforward as possible.
-Your tooth and its surrounding areas will be numbed with anesthetic to prevent discomfort.
+Your tooth and its surrounding areas will be numbed with an anesthetic to prevent discomfort.
 Additionally, we can provide oral sedation on an as-needed basis.

-Once the affected area is completely numb, Dr. Wingate will remove any decayed or damaged tooth structure and tissue.
+Once the affected area is completely numb, Dr. Jenne will remove any decayed or damaged tooth structure and tissue.
 Then, the dental filling is molded and shaped to the remaining space on the tooth.
-After adhering the filling to your tooth with a special light, Dr. Wingate will file and smooth the filling down to ensure it feels natural in your mouth and does not interfere with your bite.
+After adhering the filling to your tooth with a special light, Dr. Jenne will file and smooth the filling down to ensure it feels natural in your mouth and does not interfere with your bite.

 After the filling is complete, the numbness will wear off in a few hours, and you will be good to go for many years!
 However, if you have any concerns or complications following the appointment, feel free to reach out to our office again.
 We are happy to answer your questions.